ashvardanian/StringZilla/README.md

 ### Debugging

 For maximal performance, the library does not perform any bounds checking in Release builds.
-That behaviour is controllable for both C and C++ interfaces via the `STRINGZILLA_DEBUG` macro.
+That behavior is controllable for both C and C++ interfaces via the `STRINGZILLA_DEBUG` macro.

 [faq-sso]: https://cpp-optimizations.netlify.app/small_strings/